 A gnawing edge is the edge of any sealed area which rats could potentially try to chew through.
 It is essential that the gnawing edges get protected with rodent-resistant materials.
 Places to rodentproof carefully for gnawing edges are doors, windows, holes where pipes enter buildings, ventilation holes in foundations, roof vents, exhaust fans, and leave vents.

 The first two weeks after sealing entry points are critical.
 After completing rodent-proofing, searching and sly rodents will try to find breaks in the rodentproofing.
 To protect your investment and your handiwork, Inspect frequently during these weeks and repair any needed breaks asap.

 Go with the pros and rats won’t even be able to sniff out a weak spot in your home’s exterior.
 No matter how new or old your home is, you can achieve equally excellent rodentproofing conditions by following these steps.

 This fall the best defense is a good offense.
 Don’t let your home fall victim to rodent infestation.
 You can practice effective rat control by teaming up with skilled experts.
 Attic Construction l has all the best tools and methods, as well as a friendly competent team.
+We also provide attic insulation installation for those who need insulation replaced.
 The feeling of safety, security, and confidence is what you’ll get when you invest in quality rat proofing.
 You have all the knowledge and resources you need to rodentproof your space, get started today!

 Are You Ready to Get Your Free Estimate?